 As tradespeople tend to build their collections of tools over many years, it's very easy to underestimate their total value.
 The average value of a reported stolen tool is £385, and an estimated 217,000 tools were stolen between 2017 - 2019.

-For particularly expensive items, keep receipts in order to simplify the claims process if it comes to it – just make sure you don’t keep the receipts in your van!
+For more expensive items, keep receipts to simplify the claims process if it comes to it – just make sure you don't keep the receipts in your van